Join the Newsletter!

 Introduction

-My team and I recently discussed Vue 3.5’s new features, focusing on the onWatcherCleanup function.
-I found it so interesting that I decided to write this blog post to share insights.
+My team and I discussed Vue 3.5’s new features, focusing on the onWatcherCleanup function.
+The insights proved valuable enough to share in this blog post.

 The Side Effect Challenge in Vue

-Managing side effects in Vue can be challenging, especially when dealing with:
+Managing side effects in Vue presents challenges when dealing with:

 A Common Use Case: Fetching User Data